Matt827/Phase-3-group-4-project/README.md

 ## Title: The Legend of Mattanoman

-CLI adventure that game follows a story line of a fallen king that scales through the landscapes and towns, battling various creatures, monsters and foes.
+CLI adventure game follows a story line of a fallen king that scales through the landscapes and towns, battling various creatures, monsters and foes.
 Eventually, defeating the black dragon and re-claiming their throne and kingdom.

 ## CRUD